-Bryant signed a deal with Nike 2 1/2 years before his first commercial with them debuted during a Thursday night TNT game.
+Bryant signed a deal with Nike two and a half year before his first commercial with them debuted during a Thursday night TNT game.
 The reason for the long delay was because shortly after he left Adidas to ink a deal with Nike in 2003, the Colorado rape case happened.
 McDonalds and Nutella dropped him after the allegations and Nike decided it was best to just delay any campaigns with him until things were settled.
 The case eventually fell apart, was settled in a civil suit and then in 2006, the “Love Me or Hate Me” TV spot promoting the Zoom Kobe 1 was released.

 Hate my game, my swagger.
 Hate my hunger.
 Hate that I’m a veteran, a champion.
 Hate that.
 Hate it with all your heart.
 And hate that I’m loved for the exact same reasons.